-Our educator resources page located on our website is a collection of resources that are curated or developed by the TCOE for middle school, high school, and college level educators.
+Our Online Learning Resource Center (OLRC) is a collection of resources that are curated or developed by the TCOE for middle school, high school, and college-level educators.
 These resources are vetted by our staff and updated frequently.
-We have resources for work-based learning, career exploration, teacher mentoring, curriculum, new technologies and more!
+We have resources for work-based learning, career exploration, teacher mentoring, curriculum, new technologies, and more!

 The Minnesota State Transportation Center of Excellence assists colleges, high schools, chambers of commerce, children museums, and others in their career fair, career exploration, career information, and more.